- Home

-To offer some inspiration, we’ve put together a list of deliciously varied barbecue recipes, which we hope will stir up your appetite.
-From Moroccan lamb chops and succulent ribeye steaks, to honey-glazed halloumi and jackfruit burgers, here are eight tasty barbecue recipes to try during the sunny season.
+To offer some inspiration, we’ve put together a list of deliciously varied barbecue recipes, which we hope will stir your appetite.
+From Moroccan lamb chops and succulent ribeye steaks to honey-glazed halloumi and jackfruit burgers, here are eight tasty barbecue recipes to try during the sunny season.

 Salmon is one of the UK’s most popular fish to eat and is well-known for its health benefits.
 Salmon is high in protein, low in saturated fat, and packed with essential vitamins and antioxidants.

-It’s also especially rich in omega-3 fatty acids which, among other benefits, helps to reduce risk factors for heart disease, fight inflammation, enhance eye and bone health, and reduce liver fat.
+It’s also rich in omega-3 fatty acids that, among other benefits, help to reduce risk factors for heart disease, fight inflammation, enhance eye and bone health, and reduce liver fat.

 Because salmon is naturally rich in flavour and easy to cook, it’s a great option for a light but delicious barbecue dish.
-It’s easy to flavour to your personal taste too; for example, you could season it with garlic and herbs, a honey-soy marinade, or some chilli flakes for an extra kick.
+It’s easy to flavour to your taste, too; you could season it with garlic and herbs, a honey-soy marinade (like this one from Betty Crocker), or some chilli flakes for an extra kick.

 To make the sauce, you could whip up this teriyaki sauce from BBC Good Food, which takes around 15 minutes.
 Or, to save yourself some time, you could always buy a pre-made teriyaki sauce from your local supermarket.

 Grilling salmon on the barbecue is easy as long as you follow a few simple rules to avoid the fish breaking apart or overcooking.
-It’s usually best to use skin-on salmon fillets and make sure your grill is squeaky clean before you get started.
+It’s usually best to use skin-on salmon fillets and make sure your grill is clean before you start.
 For full instructions on grilling salmon on the barbecue, check out this article from The Spruce Eats.

-Aside from having the skin on, the type of salmon you go for will usually be down to personal preference.
+Aside from having the skin on, the type of salmon you cook will usually be a personal preference.
 For example, wild-caught salmon tends to have a stronger, fishier flavour, but if you prefer a milder taste, farm-raised salmon might work better.

-You can find more tips and tricks on how to barbecue salmon in the video below…
+You can find more tips on how to barbecue salmon in the video below…

 2. Lacquered ribeye steak

-Many will agree that there’s something irresistible about the smell of a tasty steak cooking away on the barbecue.
-Ribeye steak especially is known for being extremely tender, juicy, and dripping with flavour.
+Many will agree that there’s something irresistible about the smell of a tasty steak cooking on the barbecue.
+Ribeye steak, especially, is known for being extremely tender, juicy, and dripping with flavour.

 Meat and barbecue enthusiasts are sure to appreciate the crunchy outer layer that this recipe from Bon Appétit produces.
-By using a homemade lacquer, the meat will begin to caramelise under the heat – resulting in a crispy coating not too dissimilar from dry-aged beef, and a centre that remains succulent and tender.
+By using a homemade lacquer, the meat will begin to caramelise under the heat.
+This results in a crispy coating similar to dry-aged beef, and a centre that remains succulent and tender.

-Though this might sound complex, it’s actually pretty easy to achieve.
-The lacquer itself is straightforward to prepare and is made from common ingredients like garlic, soy sauce, and vegetable oil – and the steak can be cooked in less than 20 minutes.
+While this might sound complex, it’s fairly easy to achieve.
+The lacquer itself is straightforward to prepare and made from common ingredients like garlic, soy sauce, and vegetable oil – and the steak can be cooked in under 20 minutes.

-When it comes to the rib-eye meat itself, you might want to consider taking a trip to your local butcher, as they’ll be able to advise you on the best quality cut.
-Alternatively, you could order your meat from an online butcher such as Farmison & Co who have a huge range of high-quality, free-range, grass-fed beef, available to be delivered straight to your door.
+When it comes to the rib-eye meat itself, you might like to take a trip to your local butcher, as they’ll be able to advise you on the best quality cut.
+Alternatively, you could order your meat from an online butcher such as Farmison & Co, who have a huge range of high-quality, free-range, grass-fed beef available for delivery straight to your door.

 For more tips and tricks on how to cook ribeye steak on the barbecue, have a watch of the video starring Michelin-star chef Tom Kerridge…